Indefinite Leave To Remain

 Indefinite Leave to Remain (ILR) means permanent residence or settlement in the UK.
 Permanent residence is desirable because it brings a host of new rights, including the right to vote and access to public funds and benefits.
 It also takes away the worry of reapplying for visas and potential rejection.

-The other big advantage to having permanent residence is that you will be entitled to apply for naturalisation as a British citizen after a year.
+The other great advantage to having permanent residence is that you will be entitled to apply Naturalisation as a British citizen after a year.
 This means you will have a British passport.

 Permanent residence is granted to people on temporary visas who have shown a commitment to the UK and have been here legally for a number of years.
 The period of time to qualify for permanent residence varies from from 3 years for certain visas holders, to 10 years for those who have legally stayed on any basis.